KirilNN/vmware/README.md

 * `postinstall`: Runs build-ts script.
 This is used by eg. Heroku automatically.
 * `test`: Runs tests using nyc, and creates coverage report.

-## Issues

-If you found a bug, or you have an answer, or whatever.
-Please, raise an [issue](https://github.com/BlackBoxVision/typescript-hapi-starter/issues/new).

-## Contributing

-Of course, if you see something that you want to upgrade from this library, or a bug that needs to be solved, PRs are welcome!

 ## License
 Distributed under the **MIT license**.
-See [LICENSE](https://github.com/BlackBoxVision/typescript-hapi-starter/blob/master/LICENSE) for more information.
+See [LICENSE](https://github.com/BlackBoxVision/typescript-hapi-starter/blob/master/LICENSE) for more information
-# vmware